csumsl/eec-493-f18/metadata_files/readme.txt

 	- The parser should realistically only go through the metadata file once and gather all the information
 	- We must compensate for all the types of metadata that the library staff wants, even if it's not included in a certain filetype

-2. Parse the information on the file and make sure that each metadata piece can be extracted when we eventually move them to the excel sheet in the future
+2. Parse the information on the file and put the metadata in the hashmap